DavidLee1216/book_image_synthesis/README.md

  "title1": title string in the first line

  "title2": title string in the second line

+ "font1": font for title1

+ "font2": font for title2

+ "font3": font for upper side title (could be omitted, then use default size for side title on config.js)

+ "font4": font for bottom side title (could be omitted, then use default size for side title on config.js)

  Front image files should be placed in data/images